djedje-cyber/UltraInstinctVR/CodeBase/Assets/Scripts/file_structure.md

 - **OutsideSceneEffector.cs** : Allows to triggers the Oracle mechanism and check if the teleportation outside the scene has been done
 - **InObjectSceneEffector.cs** : Allows to triggers the Oracle mechanism and check if the teleportation in a interactable object has been done
 - **ObjectSelectionEffector.cs** :  Allows to triggers the Oracle mechanism and check if the selection of a game object has been done sucessfuly
-- **ColissionEffector.cs** : Allows to triggers the Oracle mechanism and check if the colission between game object has been done
+- **CollisionEffector.cs** : Allows to triggers the Oracle mechanism and check if the colission between game object has been done
 - **MoveObjectToOriginEffector.cs** : Allows to triggers the Oracle mechanism and check if the interactable object